FranckPachot/ybdemo/README.md

 # YBDemo

-YBDemo is a simple Java program that creates an [HikariCP](https://github.com/brettwooldridge/HikariCP) connection pool from the ¨hikari.properties` file and takes SQL statements to execute as lines from stdin.

-Each line will start a thread to execute the line content as a SQL statement, in a loop.
+YBDemo is a simple Java program that creates an [HikariCP](https://github.com/brettwooldridge/HikariCP) connection pool from the ¨hikari.properties` file in the current directory, and takes SQL statements to execute as lines from stdin.
+There's no multi-line statement: each line is a thread, executing the statement in a loop.
+The goal is to make it easy to run a demo with concurrent threads by providing the set of queries in a simple way, interactive or though file redirection.
+Only the first column of the first row is displayed, I use `row_to_json()` or `json_agg()` to format a larger result into one value.
+The thread stops if no row is returned, I use RETURNING to get a row from DML.

-Errors stop the threads except the following that will be retried:

-- SQLSTATE 08xxx: Connection Exception
-- SQLSTATE 40xxx: Transaction Rollback
-- SQLSTATE 53xxx: Insufficient Resources
-- SQLSTATE 57xxx: Operator Intervention
+The goal is to run it on PostgreSQL compatible databases, especially distributed ones like [YugabyteDB](https://www.yugabyte.com/).
+The [.jar](https://github.com/FranckPachot/ybdemo/releases/download/v0.0.1/YBDemo-0.0.1-SNAPSHOT-jar-with-dependencies.jar) includes the YugabyteDB JDBC driver, which is a fork of the PostgreSQL one with cluster-aware additions.

+Error management is aimed demos on distributed SQL databases, where optimistic locking requires the application to implement a retry logic.
+In case of errors, depending on the [SQLSTATE](https://www.postgresql.org/docs/current/errcodes-appendix.html), we continue the loop to retry, stop the thread, or stop the program.

+On SQLException the SQLSTATE determines the behavior:
+- SQLSTATE 02000 is "no data".
+The thread is stopped, but others continue.
+I use this to run a statement once, like creating a table (there's a 1 second delay between thread starts so the others should see the table)
+- SQLSTATE 42xxx are syntax error.
+The program stops because you probably want to fix your demo statements
+- SQLSTATE 5xxxx are system errors.
+The program stops because you probably want to fix your demo environment
+- SQLSTATE 40001 are serialization errors.
+They are retried with exponential backoff until a max_retries limit.
+- Other SQLSTATE stop the program because you probably want to define how to handle them.

+On SQLTransientConnectionException, the thread continues to retry, without waiting because there's already a timeout set in the connection pool settings.
+This error must be handled because transcient connection failures are exected in a distributed database, during unplanned (node, zone, region down) or planned (rolling upgrades) events.

-The primary purpose is to this program on [YugabyteDB](https://www.yugabyte.com), the open-source SQL distributed database, which is still available when a node is down.
+The code is simple, in order to show how to handle errors and retry logic in a distributed SQL database like [YugabyteDB](https://www.yugabyte.com), the open-source SQL distributed database, which is still available when a node is down.
 This is why those errors allow immediate retry.
+In this demo, each thread runs always the same statement, so the retry logic is just continuing the loop (and increase the retry count).
+In a application, you may have more logic related to retries.

 ## YugabyteDB

-The docker folder has a docker-compose example file to start a local cluster
+The docker/yb-lab folder has a docker-compose example file to start a local cluster

 With the YugabyteDB Smart Driver (`YBClusterAwareDataSource`) there is only the need to define one endpoint (or a list to try in order) and other nodes will be discovered dynamically.
 Here is an example:
 ```